lsst-dm/dmtn-155/index.rst

 Introduction
 ============

-The Data Management team currently provides excellent support to our community of science pipelines users, which is starting to expand rapidly.
+The Data Management team currently provides excellent support to our community of science pipelines users, and that community is starting to expand rapidly.
-This tech note provides an interim model, a stepping-stone to the future community support system during Rubin Operations which must serve an active user community of thousands of people, with a wide variety of skills, background, expertise, and resources.
+The community support system for Rubin Operations must be scalable and sustainable, and capable of serving an active user community of thousands of people with a wide variety of skills, background, expertise, and resources.
-The primary objective of this support model is to reduce barriers to accessing information and to participating in Rubin science by developing a system that is both scalable and sustainable.
+This tech note provides an interim support model as a stepping-stone to this future system.
-To achieve this, the model aims to enable crowd-sourced problem solving by building a deep repository of openly available and searchable expertise, and cultivating a global community of engaged scientists.
+The main goals of this interim model are to reduce barriers to accessing information and participating in Rubin science, and to enable crowd-sourced problem solving, by building a deep repository of openly available and searchable expertise and cultivating a global community of engaged scientists.
-For these reasons, the interim support model emphasizes use of the Community Forum for all interactions between DM staff and the science community, instead of the LSSTC Slack space.
+For these reasons, the interim support model emphasizes use of the Community Forum for all interactions between DM staff and the science community, instead of Slack or email.

 This interim model has three main components:

-1. DM staff are encouraged to post questions and answers related to community support in the Community Forum as often as possible, and to encourage the user community to do the same.
+#.
+DM staff are encouraged to post questions and answers related to community support in the Community Forum as often as possible, and to encourage the user community to do the same.

-2. The DM System Science Team (SST) will monitor the "Support" category on Community to ensure no question gets left behind.
+#.
+The DM System Science Team (SST) will monitor the "Support" category on Community to ensure no question gets left behind.

-3. DM staff are encouraged to use the ``#dm-support`` Slack channel, which is linked directly to the Community Forum, to discuss Forum postings and coordinate responses.
+#.
+DM staff are encouraged to use the ``#dm-support`` Slack channel, which is linked directly to the Community Forum, to discuss Forum postings and coordinate responses.

 The intended result is that the Community Forum grows to host a reservoir of accessible Rubin-related expertise and serve as a resource for open and engaging interactions between all members of the broad Rubin community.